High School Football America Founders

 Paydirt came on February 13, 2012 when Don said let’s start the journey with a radio show on KLAC AM 570 Fox Sports LA called High School Football America So-Cal.

-With a mere six-months to raise capital, sign sponsors and get a show on the air, we worked 18-hour days to achieve their dream.
+With a mere six-months to raise capital, sign sponsors and get a show on the air, Jeff worked 18-hour days to achieve his dream.

 On October 10, 2012, Steve Fryer of the Orange County Register wrote — “Give a listen to the High School Football America radio program on KLAC/570 on Fridays from 10 p.m. to midnight.
 It is the smoothest and most complete Southern California high school football radio show that has been on the air these past 22 years.”

-During our nearly three years in Los Angeles, High School Football America has evolved into one of the country’s most respected sources for high school football news and information with the addition of a state-by-state news section and our daily podcast called the High School Football America 2 Minute Drill.
+During our five years in Los Angeles, High School Football America has evolved into one of the country’s most respected sources for high school football news and information with the addition of a state-by-state news section and our daily podcast called the High School Football America 2 Minute Drill.

 As far as what the future holds?

-We continue to follow our mission statement, which is to tell the stories of America’s student-athletes, coaches, schools and communities.
+Jeff will continue to follow his mission statement, which is to tell the stories of America’s student-athletes, coaches, schools and communities.